Randolph College: Academics

 Randolph College is primarily an undergraduate institution, offering a Bachelor of Arts, Bachelor of Science, and a Bachelor of Fine Arts across the humanities, social sciences, and natural sciences.
-The College also offers several Master's programs: a Master of Arts in Teaching, A Master of Fine Arts in Creative Writing, and a Master of Coaching and Sport Leadership.
+The College also offers several Master's programs: a Master of Arts in Teaching, a Master of Fine Arts in Creative Writing, a Master of Fine Arts in Theatre, and a Master of Coaching and Sport Leadership.

 In the fall of 2021, Randolph launched a new curriculum model called TAKE2.
 This model breaks each semester up into seven-week "sessions," during which students take two courses at a time.
 This is a break from the traditional curricular model where students take four or five courses through an entire semester.

 Maier Museum of Art

-Randolph College's Maier Museum of Art features works by outstanding American artists of the 19th and 20th centuries.
+Randolph College's Maier Museum of Art features works by American artists of the 19th and 20th centuries.
 The college has been collecting American art since 1920 and the Maier now houses a collection of several thousand paintings, prints, drawings, and photographs in the college's permanent collection.

-The Maier hosts an active schedule of special exhibitions and education programs throughout the year.
-Through its programs, internships, museum studies practicums, and class visits, the Maier Museum of Art provides valuable learning opportunities for Randolph students and the community at large.
+The Maier hosts a schedule of special exhibitions and education programs throughout the year.

 In 2007, there was some controversy when Randolph College announced that it would sell four paintings from its collection.